neonita/Frontend-Mentor/Newbie/stats-preview-card-component-main/README-template.md

 }
 ```

+<strong>Use devtools to troubleshoot an image's pathway.</strong>

 ### Continued development

 Continue practicing responsive web development:

 - gauging whether to use CSS Flexbox or grid,
 - knowing when to use absolute and relative units,
-- assessing if an element on mobile design fits in a viewport height or is scrollable, etc.
+- assessing if an element on mobile design fits in a viewport height or is scrollable,
+- <strong>Use devtools to troubleshoot an image's pathway</strong>,
+  etc.

 ### Useful resources